-Adrian sauntered closer, casually putting his glove-covered hands in his pockets.
-"You know," he began, "I'd very much like to talk to you and ask how your day's been and so on, but the line of customers you have in here is so long that I don't know if my turn ever comes."
+Adrian stalked closer, shoving his glove-covered hands in his pockets.
+"You know," he began, "I'd very much like to talk to you and ask you how your day's been and so on, but the line of customers you have in here is so long that I don't know if my turn ever comes."

-Adrian leaned his elbow against the counter, glancing at the bookshelves and the empty spaces between them.
+Adrian leaned his elbows against the counter, glancing at the bookshelves and the empty spaces between them.
 "Quiet, you say?" he asked sarcastically.
 "Bella, this place is deserted."

 "It won't be tomorrow," I insisted, walking to the backroom of the store to pour him a cup of coffee.

 "Just sayin'," I heard him mumbling.
 "Maybe it's time you rethink this whole bookstore thing."

 "I'm not going to rethink anything," I sighed, walking back to him with the coffee.
 Adrian took it, groaning a small thanks.
 He looked a bit more tired than usually; I wondered if he had a long day behind him.
 He was working at a construction site somewhere in the city, and he had probably been awake twice as long as I had today.

 "And besides," I continued and searched for the floor brush out of habit.
 After finding it, I swept the floors of the store quickly, but there wasn't much to sweep.
 It really had been a quiet day.
 "You're just jealous because I have a permanent job and you don't."